1. Home

 Created data_bag[clustercontrol]

-$ knife data bag from file clustercontrol /home/ubuntu/chef-repo/cookbooks/clustercontrol/files/default/config.json
+$ knife data bag from file clustercontrol /root/chef-repo/cookbooks/clustercontrol/files/default/config.json

 Updated data_bag_item[clustercontrol::config]